yinde0/Hourly-taxi-ride-prediction/README.md

 **Data Preprocessing**

-  -*Time Series Decomposition*: Break down the historical taxi ride data into systematic and random components (trend, seasonality, and noise).
+  - *Time Series Decomposition*: Break down the historical taxi ride data into systematic and random components (trend, seasonality, and noise).

-  -*Feature Engineering*: Create time-based features (hour of the day, day of the week, etc.), weather-related features (temperature, precipitation), and event-based features (holidays, major events).
+  - *Feature Engineering*: Create time-based features (hour of the day, day of the week, etc.), weather-related features (temperature, precipitation), and event-based features (holidays, major events).

-  -*Normalization*: Apply normalization techniques to scale the features, aiding in model performance and convergence speed.
+  - *Normalization*: Apply normalization techniques to scale the features, aiding in model performance and convergence speed.

 **Model Selection and Training**